Dear Office of Undergraduate Research Community,

 - Which expectations and/or goals are important to maintain?
 Which need to be modified?
 How is your schedule of progress affected?

-- What skills will your mentees need to develop and how will research happen when campus is closed, hours of operation are limited or mandates impact research?
+- What skills will your mentees need to develop and how will research happen if campus is closed, hours of operation are limited or mandates impact research?